-Enhance access to capital, infrastructure, and business facilitation farming practices.
+Food security represents the consistent access to adequate and nutritious food for all.
+A pivotal aspect is ensuring the Ministry of Agriculture prioritizes access to capital, empowering stakeholders to invest in efficient and sustainable farming practices.
 Equally crucial is the establishment of robust infrastructure, particularly systems that facilitate the delivery of last-mile inputs, ensuring every farmer, regardless of location, has the resources to produce effectively.
 Additionally, emphasizing business facilitation within the agricultural sector streamlines operations and attracts investments, further bolstering the nation's food production capabilities.
 In essence, through strategic financial, infrastructural, and business-focused interventions, a nation can achieve a resilient food system, ensuring well-being for its populace.